Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 I use a terminal client for GitHub, so I can clone and push the repo back up to Github.

   1. First lets clone the repo, before copying all of the locally produced files into the new folder.
 There's no need to copy the *"_site"* directory created by Jekyll; remember, replace 'blackfell' for your own username.

 {% highlight bash%}
 git clone git@github.com:Blackfell/blackfell.github.io.git
+cp ./\* ../blackfell.github.io/
-cd ./blackfell.github.io
+cd ../blackfell.github.io/
+rm -r ./\_site/
 git add -A
 git commit -am "First commit."
 {% endhighlight %}

   1. Now let's push our clean repo up to Github:

 {% highlight bash%}
 git push -u origin master
 {% endhighlight %}

   1. Profit

 Your site is now gloriously live.
 Now go out in the world and profit!